 The 2019 Land Use Technical Report stated that no avoidance, minimization, or mitigation measures are needed to comply with the state and regional land use laws, plans, and policies and the City of Portland Comprehensive Plan.
-Further, it stated that if the Project is determined to be subject to the City of Portland Design Overlay Zone or review under the Willamette River Greenway Overlay Zone (now River Overlay Zone in this location), mitigation measures may be necessary in order to comply with zoning code requirements.
-Based on the analysis in this memo, these conclusions remain valid for the Revised Build Alternative.
+Based on the analysis in this memo, this conclusion remains valid for the Revised Build Alternative.
+The 2019 Land Use Technical Report also stated that if the Project is determined to be subject to the City of Portland Design Overlay Zone or review under the Willamette River Greenway Overlay Zone (now River Overlay Zone in this location), mitigation measures may be necessary in order to comply with zoning code requirements.
+It has since been determined that the Project is subject to the Design Overlay and River Overlay Zones.
+The Project would comply with the applicable zoning code requirements to the extent possible; however, adjustments to some standards would be necessary.
+Compliance would be resolved during the permitting phase.